Literature / Trilby

 .
 The 1895 stage adaptation popularized the Trilby hat.

-- Antagonist Title: The film adaptation of was called Svengali.
+- Antagonist Title: At least one film adaptation of the book was called Svengali.

 - Driven to Suicide: The title character, having left her friends and supporters out of shame, contemplate throwing herself into the Seine; at the last moment she gives up and returns to her evil mentor Svengali.